Are you looking for a savings account? There are a lot of savings products out there nowadays stemming from a traditional bank to an online bank.

 Recommended Online Savings Accounts

-![]() Open a Discover Online Savings Account for all these features: • Earn $200/$150 Bonus with promo code HMB223 by 06/15/2023 • Earn high interest rate of 3.90% APY • No minimum opening deposit, no minimum balance requirement, and now no fees • Interest on Discover Online Savings Accounts is compounded daily and credited monthly • Manage your account online or with the Discover mobile app • FDIC insurance up to $250,000 • See advertiser website for full details To get your $150 or $200 Bonus: What to do: Apply for your first Discover Online Savings Account, online, in the Discover App or by phone.
-Enter Offer Code HMB223 when applying.
-Deposit into your account a total of at least $15,000 to earn a $150 Bonus or deposit a total of at least $25,000 to earn a $200 Bonus.
-Deposit must be posted to account within 30 days of account open date.
+![]() Open a Discover® Online Savings Account for all these features: • Earn $200/$150 Bonus with promo code LOP325 by 9/11/2025 • Earn high interest rate of 3.70% APY • No minimum opening deposit, no minimum balance requirement, and now no fees • Interest on Discover Online Savings Accounts is compounded daily and credited monthly • Manage your account online or with the Discover mobile app • FDIC insurance up to $250,000 • See advertiser website for full details To qualify for Bonus: Apply for your first Discover Online Savings Account, enter Offer Code LOP325 at application, deposit into your Account a total of at least $15,000 to earn a $150 Bonus or deposit a total of at least $25,000 to earn a $200 Bonus.
+Qualifying deposit(s) may consist of multiple deposits and must post to Account within 45 days of account open date.
 Maximum bonus eligibility is $200.
-What to know: Offer not valid for existing or prior Discover savings customers or existing or prior customers with savings accounts that are co-branded, or affinity accounts provided by Discover.
+What to know: Offer not valid for existing or prior Discover savings customers.
 Eligibility is based on primary account owner.
 Account must be open when bonus is credited.
-Bonus will be credited to the account within 60 days of the account qualifying for the bonus.
-Bonus is interest and subject to reporting on Form 1099-INT.
-Offer ends 6/15/2023, 11:59 PM ET.
-Offer may be modified or withdrawn without notice. |
+Bonus will be credited to the account within 60 days of qualifying for the bonus.
+Bonus is subject to tax reporting.
+Offer ends 09/11/2025, 11:59 PM ET.
+Offer may be modified or withdrawn without notice.
+Due to new customer funding limits, you may wish to initiate fund transfers at your other institution.
+For information on funding, see FAQs on Discover.com/Bank. |

 Bottom Line